-There is no better way to experience the outdoors than on horseback and Princeton creates the perfect setting for the avid rider.
-With the availability of rural ranch properties and an active PXA membership combined with activities that range from rodeos to parks & heritage trails, Princeton has emerged into a considerable horse community.
+There is no better way to experience the outdoors than on horseback, and Princeton creates the perfect setting for the avid rider.
+With the availability of rural ranch properties and an active PXA membership combined with activities that range from rodeos to parks and heritage trails, Princeton has emerged into a considerable horse community.
 Below is just a taste of what the area can offer for all riders.

-Rodeos, horse racing, a fall fair, horse training, stall rentals: these are all part of what takes place at Sunflower Downs, A multi-purpose facility owned by the Town of Princeton and managed by Princeton Exhibition Association.
+Rodeos, horse racing, a fall fair, horse training, stall rentals: these are all part of what takes place at Sunflower Downs, a multi-purpose facility owned by the Town of Princeton and managed by the Princeton Exhibition Association.
 The facility consists of a beer garden with a stage and dance floor, a race track approved for thoroughbred racing, a rodeo complex for professional rodeos, a grandstand, parimutuel facilities, an office space, large washrooms, a concession building, stalls, barns, and three multi-purpose buildings suitable for small gatherings.
 Chairs and tables, along with picnic tables, round out the equipment for rent for events.
 The PXA grounds consist of 60 acres adjacent to a naturalist park & the Trans-Canada Trail.
 The availability of trail riding available from our grounds is quite extensive.

 For the horse enthusiast the Princeton Exhibition Association offers the following:

 - Indoor Arena: a full size indoor riding arena, complete with bleachers, a tack room/office with large viewing window, washroom, hot water, benches with underneath lockable storage & a large number of hooks for hanging tack, coats etc. Also inside the arena are 20 box stalls for the safe keeping of horses.
 The arena has a generous number of overhead lights for your riding enjoyment during the darker hours.